neeraj-bhadani/Ball-classifier-using-CNN/README.md

 # Ball-classifier-using-CNN
-I have used fastai framework to classify images of balls from different sports such as sococer, cricket, basketball
+I have used fastai framework to classify images of balls from different sports such as soccer, cricket, basketball